itscontained/secret-manager/README.md

 ## Documentation

-Documentation and examples for supported external secret sources can be found in the [docs directory](docs/README.md) of this project.
+Documentation and examples for supported external secret sources can be found in the [docs directory](docs/) of this project.

 ## Support

 If you encounter any issues whilst using secret-manager, we have a number of places you can use to try and get help.

 First of all we recommend looking at the [troubleshooting guide](docs/troubleshooting.md) of our documentation.

 The quickest way to ask a question is to first post on [#external-secrets](https://kubernetes.slack.com/archives/C017BF84G2Y) channel on the Kubernetes Slack.
-There are a lot of community members in this channel, and you can often get an answer to your question straight away!
+There are some community members in this channel, and you can often get an answer to your question straight away!

 You can also try [searching for an existing issue](https://github.com/itscontained/secret-manager/issues).
 Properly searching